-- Student Retention of at least 80%. - · Job Placement of at least 75%. - Board of Registry Pass Rate of at least 80%. - Graduate Survey with at least 50% return rate and 80% student satisfaction. - Employer Survey with at least 50% return rate and 80% student satisfaction.
+- Student Retention of at least 80%.

+- Job Placement of at least 75%.

+- ASCP-Board of Certification first-time Pass Rate, 3 year average for 2015-2017: 100%.

 Histotechnology, Certificate and A.S.
 Mission

 To provide quality education using distance learning technology in preparing individuals for accreditation in Histotechnology.
 To meet the healthcare manpower needs in both urban and rural settings nation-wide.